The Village Of Folsom LA

-Not large enough to be considered a town, the Village of Folsom, Louisiana, sits quietly in the northwest part of St. Tammany Parish.
+Not large enough to be considered a town, the Village of Folsom LA sits quietly in the northwest part of St Tammany Parish.
 Reportedly named after the wife of President Grover Cleveland, Francis Folsom, George N. Fendlason founded the village in 1904 amid lush, rolling hills dotted by loblolly pines that tower to dizzying heights.
 With an official population of less than 1,000 people, Folsom is a picturesque, peaceful place to live.

 Folsom Boast Of Free Range Farms

-The countryside is home to numerous free range chicken, cattle, and horse farms, and it even stables many regional race horses.
+The countryside around Folsom Louisiana is home to numerous free range chicken, cattle, and horse farms, and it even stables many regional race horses.
 For those of you who tastes run to the more exotic, there are ostrich and emu farms as well.
 Many of the state’s best large animal and equine veterinarians live in the area thanks to the extremely large population of animal residents- they outnumber the people!
 Look for the Peruvian Paso horses on St. Mary’s Farm as you drive through.
-They are eye-catchingly beautiful animals.
+They are eye catching beautiful animals.

 One visit to the remarkable Red Bluff Farm will have your mouth watering.
 With the help of Chef John Besh, they started breeding Berkshire pigs for sale to area restaurants.
 The meat does have a higher fat content than commercially raised pigs, but that only makes it more succulent when braised and roasted.